bandonga/bandonga.github.io/collections/_sip/0-intro.md

 **Early-dialog** - A dialog established by a non-final response to a request is in the "early" state and it is called an early dialog.

-**Session** - A session is just a media stream (e.g. audio or video) flowing between peers, usually consisting of RTP (and possibly RTCP) packets..
+**Session** - A session is just a media stream (e.g. audio or video) flowing between peers, usually consisting of RTP packets.

 Example 1